Table of Contents Show

 Now, your MacBook with the intel chip will boot up in safe mode.
 After the Mac has turned on, connect the iPhone or other devices that had a problem connecting using the image capture app to check if the error is gone.

 In some cases, the connection error between the iPhone and the Mac is mainly due to your iPhone’s bugs or glitches.
 So, we suggest that the users turn on the airplane mode in their iPhones so that all the background activities cease to work and then try connecting to the device module in the image capture app of their Macs.
 This solution has been proven to work in most cases where the iPhone restricts the connection to the device modules and gives the error in the image capture application.

-Open Settings on iPhone > Airplane Mode toggle ON/Green > wait for a while and turn Flight Mode toggle OFF/white.
+Open Settings on iPhone > Turn Airplane Mode toggle ON/Green > wait for a while and turn Flight Mode toggle OFF/white.